zurutech/zurutech.github.io/_posts/2022-01-20-send-discord-gmail.md

 The above questions are something that I heard plenty of times, from many people from different company’s areas.

-It makes perfect sense: in a continuous deployment environment, it’s easy to be up-to-date: that’s why, considering that I use a nested Google sheet in a Google site to track the information regarding the build deployed from Gitlab which are started to be manually tested (smoke testing, feature testing, regression testing etc), be quickly informed regarding the latest available one, it could be really helpful.
+It makes perfect sense: in a continuous deployment environment, it’s easy to be up-to-date: that’s why, considering that I use a nested Google sheet in a Google site to track the information regarding the build deployed from Gitlab which are started to be manually tested (smoke testing, feature testing, regression testing, etc), be quickly informed regarding the latest available one, it could be really helpful.

 At the moment, the scripts send two notifications using the Discord API and Google API.

 ![1](https://user-images.githubusercontent.com/70565462/150167036-7816763a-5c93-49b2-870b-ae06dcdac511.PNG)

-To reach the result, I used **Google App Script** environment, which allows extending Google sheet functionality using VBA-like code, a debugger, and **trigger** feature.
+To reach the result, I used the  **Google App Script** environment, which allows extending Google sheet functionality using VBA-like code, a debugger, and a **trigger** feature.

-Here below the Gsheet tample portion, updated with the uploaded builds retrieved from the Gitlab CI (here the post of Paolo Galeone, https://blog.zuru.tech/coding/2020/09/29/gitlab-ci-cd-for-cross-platform-unreal-engine-4-projects regarding this topic).
+Here below is the Gsheet table portion, updated with the uploaded builds retrieved from the Gitlab CI (here is the post of Paolo Galeone, https://blog.zuru.tech/coding/2020/09/29/gitlab-ci-cd-for-cross-platform-unreal-engine-4-projects regarding this topic).

 ![2](https://user-images.githubusercontent.com/70565462/150167250-78363c66-684f-40aa-9be2-dbd5e95c9be2.PNG)